-Name of Committee REF 2021 Appeals Committee Deute of Formation Route of Formation Approved by REF 2021 Management Group, 14 th Feb 2019 Membership Chair: Vice-Provost, Education Lay member of Council Two academic members of Senate In attendance; Director of Human Resources (Services) - (Secretary) Position in REF decision- making structure Reports to REF 2021 Executive Committee Record keeping Full minutes, and actions log maintained by Secretary.
+Name of Committee REF 2021 Appeals Committee Route of Formation Approved by REF 2021 Management Group, 14 th Feb 2019 Membership Chair: Pro-Vice-Chancellor, Education Lay member of Council Two academic members of Senate In attendance; Deputy HR Director- (Secretary) Position in REF decision- making structure Reports to REF 2021 Executive Committee Record keeping Full minutes, and actions log maintained by Secretary.
 Minutes and actions log retained in REF 2021 folders located on University server with restricted access, in accordance with the REF 2021 data asset register.
-Steps taken to ensure members are aware of their own and the institutions legal obligations regarding equality and diversity REF specific ED&I briefing delivered by University REF 2021 Team and Director/University Lead, Equality, Diversity and Inclusion.
-Terms of reference To review and advise on all appeals.
+Steps taken to ensure members are aware of their own and the REF specific ED&I briefing delivered by University REF 2021 Team and institutions legal Director/University Lead, Equality, Diversity and Inclusion. obligations regarding equality and diversity Critoria applicable to this To review and advise on all appeals.
 To receive all appeals made by eligible staff in respect of the decision to not submit them to REF 2021, or to not award a reduction in outputs as a result of a staff circumstances disclosure.
 To evaluate each case, drawing where necessary on the relevant expertise of others, ensuring at all times that every effort is made to protect confidentiality.
 To decide on a case by case basis whether the appeal is upheld or not upheld.
 To inform the individuals concerned of the outcome in writing, and where it is decided that an individual meets the requirements to be submitted to instruct the REF 2021 Management Group to that effect.
 Criteria applicable to this Committee Appeals process set out in Section 4.4 and Annex E.1 The method and timescale by which feedback will be provided in respect of the decisions made A written response to every appeal will be provided by the Chair of the Committee within 30 working days from receipt of the appeal.
 The decision of the Appeals Committee will be final.
-Appeals process Outlined in Annex E.1 Outlined in Annex E.1
+Appeals process Outlined in Annex E.1